kilehsu/MedHelper/README.md

 - **Real-time Processing**: Implementing features that required real-time processing, such as the AI nurse's voice responses, presented technical challenges in terms of performance and reliability.

-- **Cross-Platform Compatibility**: Ensuring the application works consistently across different devices and browsers required extensive testing and adjustments.
+- **Optical Character Recognition**: While implementing OCR/computer vision into our project, we ran into some challenges during initial testing of scanning different medications.

 Despite these challenges, each obstacle provided valuable learning opportunities and helped shape MedHelper into a more robust and user-friendly application.
-The project has been an incredible journey of learning and growth, and I'm excited to continue improving it to better serve patients and reduce medication errors.
+The project has been an incredible journey of learning and growth, and we’re excited to continue improving it to better serve patients and reduce medication errors.